 Happy Thursday!
 I've been eager to talk chocolate cake with you, ever since my post on Classic Vanilla Butter Cake.
 If you read that post, you might recall that I mentioned my husband and I often debate which cake is a bigger crowd-pleaser: chocolate or vanilla.
 He's a vanilla man, and although I used to be a full-on and devoted vanilla lover, my heart is now true to my all-time favourite chocolate cake recipe: Rich & Dark Chocolate Cake.
 It's simply the yummiest, richest, most delicious cake recipe I have (not to mention the easiest).
 It pairs well with many icings and fillings, but works particularly well with Swiss Meringue Buttercream.
 For fellow cake decorators, you are likely all-too familiar with it, but for those who aren't, it will likely become an important addition to your baking repertoire.
 It's super-creamy, silky, satiny texture is only beat by its buttery, rich, yet not-too-sweet taste.

 It also goes on so beautifully, unlike sugary frostings, and therefore gives you some beautiful and simple options when using it to decorate a cake.
-It's also what's used to coat cakes before they are covered with fondant, but it is delicious and diverse enough to be used on its own, especially for occasion and wedding cakes.
+It's also what's used to coat cakes before they are covered with fondant and can hold sprinkles terrifically well, but it is delicious and diverse enough to be used on its own, especially for occasion and wedding cakes.
 That's why I chose to do this gorgeous ruffle cake, to show you how beautiful and show-stopping Swiss Meringue Buttercream can really be.
 I first saw this ruffling buttercream technique on Martha Stewart, and couldn't resist it's frilliness, so decided to use it for this small occasion cake I made yesterday -- so simple and so girly.

 Speaking of girly, Reese was home while I was getting ready to make the chocolate cake, and when I called up to her room, and asked her if she wanted to help, down she came with her full ballerina-princess costume on.
 I swear I didn't stage that, but it sure made for some pretty-in-pink photos of her helping bake the cake.